YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class cp_decomposition{
 >&emsp;&emsp;    Mat\<type\> factor[3];
 >};
-where Mat\<type\> is dense matrix class and matrix A,B and C are the corresponding factors.
+where Mat\<type\> is dense matrix class and factor is the matrix list of the corresponding CP decomposition factors.

 You can call cp_als function like: